wjrh/Teal/README.md

  - [ ] As a station administrator I want the content to be easily editable
  - [ ] As a station administrator I want to see if shows are happening as planned

+### API
+ - [ ] As a developer I want to get the current song and dj information
+ - [ ] As a developer I want to get the schedule
+ - [ ] As a developer I want to get upcoming shows
+ - [ ] As a developer I want to get shows
+ - [ ] As a developer I want to get djs
+ - [ ] As a developer I want to get episodes
+ - [ ] As a developer I want to get songs
+ - [ ] As a developer I want to get popular shows
+ - [ ] As a developer I want to get latest shows
+ - [ ] As a developer I want to get streaming links for shows
+ - [ ] As a developer I want to get news from the newspaper
+ - [ ] As a developer I want to get events

 ## Todos
 ### Short term to-do:
 - [x] switch to shallow routes (minimal for what we need)